ibrahimelhadeg/blog/source/_posts/git-crash-course.md

 git reset --soft 2f7765d
 ```

 The previous command will move the branch that `HEAD` points to from commit `76ba921` to commit `2f7765d`.
-This makes more sense with a visual:
+This makes more sense with a visual (commit hashes are accurate in this one!):

 {% asset_img git-reset-1.png %}

 Unlike the `git checkout` command where we literally move the `HEAD` pointer, with `git reset --soft`, we are moving the `HEAD` pointer _and_ the branch it points to, which is `master` in this case.

 This command will change the repo, but it will _not change_ the staged changes or the unstaged changes.
-If you run `git status`, you will see that all of the files that we created _after_ the `v1.1` release are now in the staged and unstaged area, but not the repo, hence we would be in state #
+If you run `git status`, you will see that all of the files that we created _after_ the `v1.1` release are now in the staged and unstaged area, but not the repo, hence we would be in state #3.

 Let's commit all the files again.